Land-Sea-Act

 0.00MillionNorway

-The results of these cases feed into the compendium of methodologies on how to address land-sea interaction and development trade-offs in coastal areas.
+The results of all cases fed into the compendium of methodologies on how to address land-sea interaction and development trade-offs in coastal areas across the Baltic Sea region.

 Outputs